aacsolutions-anthony/PythonMedia3/README.md

 In selected environments and client deployments, remote support is available and issues can be posted via the issues section in Git towards the main branch.

-PythonMedia3 by AAC Solutions / Australia Copyright: (C) 2023 / Anthony Grace
+PythonMedia3 by AAC Solutions / Australia - Copyright: (C) 2023 / *Anthony Grace*
 Providing a modular, open, and secure streaming solution for AAC Solutions Clients

  This program is free software: you can redistribute it and/or modify